Young Clark Kent: All those things I can do. All those powers. And I couldn't even save him.

 Jor-El: You are revealed to the world.
 Very well, so be it.
 But you must still keep your secret identity.

 Jor-El: The reasons are two.
 First, you cannot serve humanity twenty-eight hours a day.

 Jor-El: Or twenty-four, as it is in Earth time.
 Your help would be called for endlessly, even for those problems which human beings could solve themselves.
 It is their habit to abuse their resources in such a way.

-Jor-El: Second, your enemies will discover that the only way to hurt you, will be by hurting the people you care for.
+Jor-El: Secondly, your enemies will discover their only way to hurt you: by hurting the people you care for.